Last Updated on

 I could see them attending a Sunday mass at the old church.
 I could see the kids running around the beachy playground of their school.
 I could visualize the post office stamping the envelopes and sorting out the mail.
 And then, a huge wave just sweeping away all those lives!
 It made me realize how nothing in life is permanent.
 It made me also, realize how we need to live each day to its fullest for you never know when disaster strikes.

-- Dhanushkodi is around 18 kms from Rameswaram.
+- The distance from Rameswaram to Dhanushkodi is around 18 km.
 You will need to reach Rameshwaram either by road or rail.
 Rameshwaram is well connected to cities like Chennai, Madurai and Thanjavur by rail.

 - Madurai is the closest airport to Rameshwaram and Dhanushkodi, at around 163 kms,